-Responsibilities of the Communications Division include maintaining the brand of the agency, media releases, social media pages, website, as well as all community-related events, programs, and classes.
+Responsibilities of the Communications Division include maintaining the agency's brand, media releases, social media pages, website, and all community-related events, programs, and classes.

 100 East Courthouse Sq.
 Cumming, GA 30040